MahApps/mahapps.com/input/docs/helper/tabcontrolhelper.md

 Set `Underlined` on the `TabControl` and it reaches the items; setting it on a single `TabItem` underlines just that one.

+The underline and the caption are painted separately, so a strip that answers the mouse in one colour wants the matching brush from [HeaderedControlHelper](headeredcontrolhelper) as well.

 ## Transitions

 | Property | Type | Default | |